joakibj/tswcalc/README.md

 -------
 Please refer to the LICENSE file for the source code.

-All art assets included in `public/assets/images/icons/` folder are cropped screenshots taken from The Secret World™.
+All art assets included in `public/assets/images/icons/` folder are taken from The Secret World™.
 The artwork should be considered property of Funcom GmBH unless otherwise noted.